-Rules Lists · Cloudflare Firewall Rules docs

-Rules Lists
+IP Lists

-Use Rules Lists to refer to a group of IP addresses collectively, by name, in your firewall rule expressions.
+Use IP Lists to refer to a group of IP addresses collectively, by name, in your firewall rule expression.
 You can choose to create your own custom list of IP addresses or use a list managed by Cloudflare.

 For example, use a list of known office IP addresses in a firewall rule that allows requests from the addresses on the list to bypass security features.
 Or you may want to block requests that don’t come from the known office addresses.

-When you update the content of a list, any rules that use the list are automatically updated, so you can make a single change to your Firewall Rules list rather than modify rules individually.
+When you update the content of a list, any rules that use the list are automatically updated, so you can make a single change to your firewall rules list rather than modify rules individually.

 Cloudflare stores your lists at the account level and sends to the edge, so you can view, manage, and incorporate them into firewall rules for any of your zones.

-Advantages of Lists
+Advantages of IP Lists

-Using Rules Lists has these advantages:
+Using IP Lists has these advantages:

-- When creating a firewall rule, using a Rules List is easier and less error-prone than adding a long list of IP addresses to a firewall rules expression.
+- When creating a firewall rule, using an IP List is easier and less error-prone than adding a long list of IP addresses to a firewall rules expression.

-- When updating a set of firewall rules that target the same group of IP addresses, using a Rules List is easier and less error prone than editing multiple firewall rules.
+- When updating a set of firewall rules that target the same group of IP addresses, using an IP List is easier and less error prone than editing multiple firewall rules.

-- Rules Lists are easier to read and more informative, particularly when you use descriptive names for your lists.
+- IP Lists are easier to read and more informative, particularly when you use descriptive names for your lists.

 Managed IP Lists: Open Proxies